 - Buoyancy: You will need a copy of your latest buoyancy certificate which must be valid for the surveyor.

 - Please bring photographs of your boat (your name and contact details on your trailer need to be visible).
-These can be printed in black and white on A4 paper.
+These can be printed in color or black and white on A4 paper.
 The boat inspector will not be taking the photographs